jsare527/Dragon-Slayer/README.md

 The DragonSlayer program is used to maintain a comic book store Pull List.
 Customer's can be added through the customer tab, titles throught the title tab, and reports and data analytics can be viewed through the reports tab.

+# Branches

+**main branch:**
+- This is the branch to hold live data and without bugs and will be the branch used for releases.

+**dev branch:**
+- This is the branch used for development and holds the current updates to be tested by the group.
+  - Updated 9/28/2023 with the fix for inconsistent search and a testing framework for customers, titles, and orders

 # Release Notes

+**RELEASE NOTES 2.01a (TBD)**

+- Will be updated after release

 **RELEASE NOTES 1.01d (12.10.2022)**

 -Added ability to mark and track delinquent customers.